zevstravitz/LearnFrom/README.md

 Let's rethink the textbook.

 ## The Idea
+Nucleus Learning is a education environment for students to learn through the use of interactive, dynamic, and visually appealing animations and programs instead of classic textbooks.

+## The Drive
-Textbooks can be a fantastic source of information.
-The comprehensiveness of most textbooks allow for a standardized approach to learning.
+Textbooks can be a fantastic source of information as their comprehensiveness allows for a standardized approach to learning.
 However, textbooks have been around since ancient civilization and barely changed at all.
 The interface under which a textbook operates has always been an effectively 2-dimensional plane with static text or images.
 Recent developments in integrating textbooks into tablet technology is advancing, but progress is slow.

-What I hope to achieve here is to develop interactive, dynamic, and visually appealing animations and programs that will help kids learn in a fun and intuitive way.
+The content will:
+* Provide instant feedback to ensure you are learning the content
+* Interact with you, the user
+* Be high-quality, accurate, and concise

 ## The Execution
 This project will first be presented early March for the Northwestern IEEE project showcase.